djweber/go-cognito-login/README.md

 # olog
-OAuth2 credentials flow tool written in Go
+Utility for retrieving Cognito-based OAuth2 client credentials written in Go

 # configuration
 Create a configuration file at `~/.olog/config.toml` with the following structure: